EmilHernvall/expiler/README.md

 This is an experiment with java bytecode generation.
-It contains a handwritten lexer and parser for simple mathematical expressions (containing addition, subtraction, multiplication, division, exponentiation, parenthesis and variables) and a compiler which converts the expression into a java class that can be executed.
+It contains a handwritten lexer and parser for simple mathematical expressions (containing addition, subtraction, multiplication, division, exponentiation, parenthesis, functions and variables) and a compiler which converts the expression into a java class that can be executed.

 What's that supposed to be good for, you may ask?
 Well, compared to other methods of evaluating an expression, allowing it to be run and optimized as java bytecode means that the speed can reach CPU native levels.
-Consider the expression "z\*z + 8\*y + x", which contains 2 multiplications and 3 additions.
+Consider the expression "z\*z + 8\*y + x", which contains 2 multiplications and 2 additions.
-After repeating the iteration 100 million times, the average execution time of the expression is close to 15 nanoseconds, or about 3 nanoseconds per operation (on a Core i7-3537U).
+After repeating the iteration 100 million times, the average execution time of the expression is close to 15 nanoseconds, or about 4 nanoseconds per operation (on a Core i7-3537U).
 That is pretty close to the maximum theoretical throughput.